-The Academy Giving Manager is Nikki Fujiwara.
+The Academy Giving Manager is Teresa Hennessee.
 She oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.

-The Exceptional Student Services Team is comprised of Mrs. Rachel Moskau, Mrs. Grace Haynes Whitfield, Ms. Daniela Olivero-Lauderdale, and Ms. Rebekah Keats.
+The Exceptional Student Services Team is comprised of Mrs. Rachel Moskau, Mrs. Grace Haynes Whitfield, Ms. Stephanie Lentz, and Ms. Rebekah Keats.
 They oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
 The point of contact for the ESS team is Rebekah Keats.

-The 504 Coordinator is Moira Hyde.
+The 504 Coordinator is Victoria Van Leuven.
 She is responsible for overseeing the programs of students with Section 504 plans, including screening for, and evaluating student needs for 504 accommodation plans.

-Questions or concerns about curriculum should be directed to the Dean of Instruction.
+Questions or concerns about curriculum should be directed to the Headmaster or Assistant Headmaster.